ceeoinnovations/prev-ceeoinnovations/_projects/machineControl.markdown

 ## Download
 Download the Machine Control Toolkit for LabVIEW ([here](https://drive.google.com/file/d/121SOGopm3A8Asyn82Torgmb0_WXdoahU/view?usp=sharing)).
 Unzip and place the folder titled "Machine Control Toolkit" in your National Instruments user.lib folder, and the toolkit will appear in your user library palette.

-Contact the Tufts Center for Engineering Education and Outreach (ceeo@tufts.edu) with questions and ideas!
+This toolkit was designed for LabVIEW 2016 and is no longer being actively supported.
+Contact the Tufts Center for Engineering Education and Outreach (ceeo@tufts.edu) to share examples of what you're using the toolkit for.

 ## Publications